 The Babcocks’ approach to raising chickens is vastly different in that it’s truly humane.
 Handsome Brook Farm pasture-raised chickens spend the majority of their days outdoors, roaming on pasture.
 They have indoor nesting spaces with ample perches and they’re able to forage, scratch in the dirt, roll around in the dust, perch and do what chickens naturally like to do.
 Betsy says that chickens are not vegetarians and when they forage in the pasture they like to eat bugs and snakes as well as grass.

 Happy, healthy birds mean you’ll reap the benefits when eating their eggs.
 A study conducted by researchers in Penn State’s College of Agricultural Sciences, shows that “compared to the eggs of the commercial hens, eggs from pastured hens eggs had twice as much vitamin E and long-chain omega-3 fats, more than double the total omega-3 fatty acids, and less than half the ratio of omega-6 to omega-3 fatty acids.
 Vitamin A concentration was 38 percent higher in the pastured hens’ eggs than in the commercial hens’ eggs.”
+Another interesting fact to know is how long can a broody hen leave her eggs.

 Betsy and Bryan Babcock, along with their lovely daughter Lindsey, have built a thriving and socially conscious egg business.
 (Handsome Brook Farm was named one of the 50 fastest-growing women-led companies in the U.S. by Inc this year.
 YES!)